Elizabeth and John Moors Cabot Director of the Harvard Art Museums

 A hallmark of this institution has always been close looking, intimate interactions with works of art and we've taken this powerful idea and made it more accessible at the top of the building.
 The Art Study Center is simply a physical space where, under close supervision, students, faculty, classes, even members of the public, can come and request a work of art and have a fundamentally different experience.

-What is the percentage of art donated by patrons to private funding?
+What is the percentage of art is donated by patrons vs. acquisition?

 I don’t know but, with the exception of few museums in this country, we depend primarily on gifts and bequests of art.
 We are in a building campaign right now, so obviously our real focus is finishing the building campaign and we're very close.